laiyao1/chipformer/README.md

 #### Download the offline placement dataset

 Download the offline placement dataset from [Google Drive](https://drive.google.com/drive/folders/1F7075SvjccYk97i2UWhahN_9krBvDCmr).
-(We provide the placement data including 8 benchmarks: adaptec1-4, bigblue1-4, but you can just download a single benchmark file for training.)
+(We provide the placement data including 12 benchmarks: adaptec1-4, bigblue1-4, ibm01-04, but you can just download a single benchmark file for training.)
+(24/03/02 Updated)

-For quick start, you can directly unzip the adaptec1_small.pkl data.
+For a quick start, you can directly unzip the *adaptec1_small.pkl* data in this repo.

 ```
 tar -zxvf adaptec1_small.pkl.tar.gz